 Objective: To elicit information on the extent to which decisionmakers and data users want data to use to make their decisions and whether they know how to use it.

-Proposed Questions For all 3.
-What are the goals of your organization in terms of using data in respondents: decisions?
+Proposed Questions What are the goals of your organization in terms of using data in decisions?

 4. How do you think people in your organization feel about using data?

-5. How does data help you make decisions in your organization? a.
-Can you give a specific example of that?
-6. Can you describe an instance when you were able to use data and apply it in a way that made a difference in your work?
-(Interviewer should ask follow up questions to clarify the type of data and data source for the example.)
-7. Can you describe an instance when data were available but you found it difficult to use the data for some reason? a.
+- 5. How does data help you make decisions in your organization? - a.
+Can you give a specific example of that? - 6.
+Can you describe an instance when you were able to use data and apply it in a way that made a difference in your work?
+(Interviewer should ask follow up questions to clarify the type of data and data source for the example.) - 7.
+Can you describe an instance when data were available but you found it difficult to use the data for some reason? - a.
 What do you think would have helped you use the data?

 Alternate wording for high-level officials: Can you describe an instance when data were available but staff at your ministry found it difficult to use the data?

-In terms of understanding the data and being able to use it. what capacities do vou think are missing within the statistical system, or particularly within your organization? a.
-Who lacks those capacities? b.
+- 8. In terms of understanding the data and being able to use it, what capacities do you think are missing within the statistical system, or particularly within your organization?

+- a.
+Who lacks those capacities?

+- b.
 How could they be improved?

-On the previous survey, we asked you how data helps you make For survey respondents decisions in your organization.
-Could you talk through a specific example only: of that?
-Alternate wording: I'd like to follow up on the example you gave.
-Could you tell me more about ?
+For survey respondents only: